 Chapter 11: Unnamed, unknown and less known prophets

-The prophets listed in this chapter are not well known or well covered or, if they are, they are not usually regarded as prophets.
-What mattered, at least as far as the human authors of the Bible were concerned, was their message.
-While we may know very little about them, and often they entered some scene, did their bit and exited, never to be heard off again, the outstanding common factor was they heard directly from God and faithfully did what God had told them to do.
+The prophets listed in this chapter are not well known or well covered.
+What matters, as far as the Bible is concerned, was their message.
+While we may know very little about them, and often they entered some scene of other, did their significant bit and exited, never to be heard off again, the outstanding common factor was they heard directly from God and faithfully did what God had told them to do.
 Moreover, we see in these accounts how precisely the words of prophecy were fulfilled and the seriousness of obedience to God.
 As for the stories of these prophets, some are full of content, like Micaiah; but with some just a few words are recorded, yet these should be seen as significant.
 It is likely there were prophets not covered, other than by statements like: “Yet the Lord testified against Israel, and against Judah, by all the prophets, and by all the seers, saying, Turn ye from your evil ways, and keep my commandments and my statutes, according to all the law which I commanded your fathers, and which I sent to you by my servants the prophets” 2 Kings 17:13.

 Unnamed prophet (1)

 “That the Lord sent a prophet unto the children of Israel, which said unto them, Thus saith the Lord God of Israel, I brought you up from Egypt, and brought you forth out of the house of bondage.”